johnno1962/InjectionIII/README.md

 $ defaults write com.johnholdsworth.InjectionIII deviceUnlock any
 ```
 Then, instead of loading the injection bundles run this script in a "Build Phase":
-(You may also need to turn off the project build setting "User Script Sandboxing")
+(You will also need to turn off the project build setting "User Script Sandboxing")

 ```
 RESOURCES=/Applications/InjectionIII.app/Contents/Resources